 Video:

-Much of the writing on this site was originally hosted on the blog Hands and Cities, which now links to this site.
+The writing on this site published prior to October 2022 was originally hosted on the blog Hands and Cities, which now links to this site.
 You can view the old comments on that blog here.

 The logo is a reference to the "true city," which is a term I once heard used to refer to Utopia.
 The other images are from Marilyn Robinson’s Housekeeping, and from Walt Whitman’s "Crossing Brooklyn Ferry."